David Hacin, FAIA

 Born in Geneva in 1961, David received his Bachelors of Arts in Architecture from Princeton University summa cum laude in 1983 and his Masters of Architecture with distinction from the Harvard Graduate School of Design in 1987.
 He has lectured and taught architecture at the Rhode Island School of Design and at Northeastern University, where he currently serves on the School’s Advisory Board.
 David Hacin has participated in lectures and symposia in the United States and Europe and is a frequent guest critic at many other schools of architecture around the country, including the Harvard GSD, the MIT School of Architecture, the University of Virginia and others.
 Named a Fellow of the American Institute of Architects in 2010, David Hacin is a member of the Boston Civic Design Commission, the city’s design review panel for significant projects that impact the public realm, and was a founding co-chair of DIGMA [Design Industry Groups of Massachusetts], a design industry initiative that seeks to raise the profile of design as an important economic sector of the regional economy.
 A long-time member of the Boston Society of Architects, David has served on the Board of Directors of the BSA as Commissioner of Urban Design; as chair of both the Honors and Awards Committee and the Urban Design Awards Committee; and, as the Jury Chair for the Harleston Parker Award, the BSA’s most prestigious award for a work of architecture in the Boston area.
 Most recently, David served as the first Guest Editor of a special issue on innovation and change for ArchitectureBoston magazine, the quarterly journal of the Boston Society of Architects.
 David is licensed in the Commonwealth of Massachusetts and is a member of the National Council of Architectural Registration Boards [NCARB].

 David Hacin is also active in a number of charities and non-profit organizations focused on working to strengthen the connection of the arts to community.
 He has served as a Board Member and Chair of the Boston Center for the Arts; in 2008, he was honored for his service with a Mayoral proclamation by the City of Boston and named an ‘Arts Champion’ by the BCA, an award previously given only to Boston Mayor Tom Menino and Massachusetts Governor Deval Patrick.
 A recipient of Residential Architect Magazine’s ‘Rising Star’ award for leadership in residential design practice in 2005, David Hacin has since received a number of awards for his contributions to the profession and the community, including his 2009 induction into the New England Design Hall of Fame for Architecture.
-Most recently, David received a ’50 on Fire’ award from the online innovation news site Bostinno for his “outstanding contribution to raising Boston’s visibility as a global design and architecture hub”.
+In 2012, David received a ’50 on Fire’ award from the online innovation news site Bostinno for his “outstanding contribution to raising Boston’s visibility as a global design and architecture hub”.
+Most recently, David joined the Board of Directors for Historic Boston Incorporated, a non-profit organization that rehabilitates historic and culturally significant properties in Boston.